-His pioneering work in applying the social determinants of health to primary care enabled Dr. Dorrance to establish the first Patient-Centered Medical Home in the Department of Defense and to see the transformation of primary care implemented throughout the entire Military Health System (MHS), which operates a worldwide healthcare delivery system that includes care delivered in more than 50 hospitals and 600 clinics serving 9.6 million beneficiaries.
+His pioneering work in applying the social determinants of health to primary care enabled him to establish the first Patient-Centered Medical Home in the Department of Defense and to see primary care transformed throughout the Military Health System (MHS), which operates a worldwide healthcare system serving 10 million people.

-As Chief Medical Officer of the US Navy, Dr. Dorrance led the drive to establish the MHS as a High Reliability Organization (HRO).
-Those efforts at improving safety and eliminating risk, combined with his visionary leadership and longstanding commitment to deregulation, disruptive change and market innovation, provide the context for TransformCare’s passionate drive to address and solve the nation’s opioid crisis head on.
+As Chief Medical Officer of the Navy, Kevin led the drive to establish the MHS as a high reliability organization.
+Kevin’s efforts to reduce risk and improve safety, along with his visionary leadership and commitment to disruptive change and innovation, provide the context for TransformCare’s passionate drive to transform healthcare.

-Dr. Dorrance has a Bachelor of Science degree in molecular cellular developmental biology from the University of Colorado Boulder and earned his medical degree from Uniformed Services University, where he currently holds an appointment as Associate Professor of Medicine.
-He completed his residency in, and served as Chief of Residents for, General Internal Medicine at Walter Reed National Military Medical Center, the world’s largest military medical center and one of the nation’s leading academic medical centers.
+Kevin has a BS in molecular cellular developmental biology from the University of Colorado Boulder and an MD degree from Uniformed Services University, where he is an Associate Professor of Medicine with more than 30 peer-reviewed publications.
+He was Chief of Internal Medicine and then Chief of Medicine at Walter Reed National Military Medical Center.
+He retired from the Navy in 2017 as Chief Medical Officer after 35 years of military service.

-Mr. Clement has served as a healthcare executive with demonstrated success in large healthcare settings such as Naval Medical Center San Diego and Navy Medical Center Portsmouth; developed national military healthcare policy at the Office of the Assistant Secretary of Defense for Health Affairs at the Pentagon; and led strategic planning and operational alignment while serving on the Regional Commander’s staff at Navy Medicine East.
+Brian has served as a healthcare executive with demonstrated success in large healthcare settings such as Naval Medical Center San Diego and Naval Medical Center Portsmouth; developed national military healthcare policy at the Office of the Assistant Secretary of Defense for Health Affairs at the Pentagon; and led strategic planning and operational alignment while serving on the regional commander’s staff at Navy Medicine East.